dougeby/IntuneDocs/intune/vpp-apps-ios.md

 # required metadata

 title: Manage iOS volume-purchased apps
-titleSuffix: "Intune on Azure"
+titlesuffix: "Azure portal"
 description: Learn about how you can sync apps you purchased in volume from the iOS store into Intune and then manage and track their usage."
 keywords:
-author: robstackmsft
+author: mattbriggs
-ms.author: robstack
+ms.author: mabrigg
 manager: angrobe
-ms.date: 08/18/2017
+ms.date: 09/15/2017
 ms.topic: article
 ms.prod:
 ms.service: microsoft-intune